There is much to do when it comes to the audio recording realm, especially for the drums. It can be quite hard to get the right sound from the drums.

 The Shure SM57 could be the most versatile microphone of all time.
 You will find it in the studio and in live recording scenes, among many other uses in the world.
 It can pick up a wide range of sounds with great clarity.

 Even though many users may not consider it the first choice for recording in a studio, it’s still one versatile tool for different environments.
 Also, it does not provide the same detail as a condenser microphone.
-However, for toms, this dynamic microphone is highly recommended because they are more robust.
+However, for toms, this dynamic microphone is highly recommended because they are more robust like the U87 clones.

 Chances of microphones getting bashed are very high, and condenser microphones cannot withstand those rigors’ performances.
 You want something that is strong enough to take on the punishment while delivering good performance at the same time.